Gingham Gardens

 • Pull all the vegetable plants after the first frost, or when the plants stop producing.

-• Chop them up, either with a shovel; or, I just toss the plants in the yard and run the lawnmower over them and then throw the ground up mess back on top of the soil.
+• Chop them up, either with a shovel; or, I just toss the dead plants in the yard and run the lawn mower over them and then throw the ground up mess back on top of the soil.
 This is much easier if you have a bag on your mower.
-Or, just through the plants in the compost.
+Or, just throw the plants in the compost.

 • You can also toss mulched leaves and grass clippings on top of the beds as well.